gradetools-test-course/final-project-team-gamma/README.md

 ## Summary

-We analyzed the association between body mass and bill length across different species of penguins.
+We analyzed the association between body mass and flipper length across different species of penguins.

 ## Presentation

 The slides for our presentation can be found [here](presentation/presentation.html).

-## Data
+## Data source

-A dataset with penguins data.
+We used a dataset with penguins data.